Heroin Addiction Treatment

 While opioids like fentanyl and oxycodone get more press than almost any other addictive substance, their chemical progenitor, heroin, remains an impactful and deadly presence.
 Thousands of people struggle with heroin use disorder each year, and the risk of death by overdose remains high for those who use this extremely addictive drug.
 The mental effects of heroin addiction are likewise severe.

 If you or a loved one struggles with heroin dependency, please seek help from BrightView.
 Our qualified team is on standby to answer your questions and develop a care plan that meets your needs.
-Reach out to us today at 888.501.9865 to learn more about our heroin rehab program and other vital services for people in recovery.
+Reach out to us today at 888.501.9865 to learn more about our heroin addiction treatment and other vital services for people in recovery.

 What Are the Psychological Effects of Heroin Addiction?

 Because of how it changes the brain, the psychological effects of heroin addiction are pronounced and long-lasting.
 It produces artificially elevated euphoria and disrupts physical pain receptors.
-At the same time, these effects impede the brain’s ability to feel pleasure through activities like eating, sexual activity, or exercise.
+At the same time, the mental effects of heroin use impede the brain’s ability to feel pleasure through activities like eating, sexual activity, or exercise.
 Chemically, it also disrupts the brain’s reward-seeking circuitry, making it challenging to associate anything other than heroin with pleasure.

 Tragically, heroin is also highly habit-forming.
 This means that, as a person uses it over time, they develop a tolerance and need higher doses to achieve the same effects.
 It also diminishes the brain’s ability to respond to endorphins, hormones that naturally elevate the mood.